prrvchr/HyperSQLOOo/README.md

 ## Requirement:

-[HsqlDB][14] is a database written in Java.
-Its use requires the [installation and configuration][15] in LibreOffice / OpenOffice of a **JRE version 11 or later**.
-I recommend [Adoptium][16] as your Java installation source.
+The HyperSQLOOo extension uses the jdbcDriverOOo extension to work.
+It must therefore meet the [requirement of the jdbcDriverOOo extension][16].

 This extension cannot be installed together with the [SQLiteOOo][17] extension.
-It's one or the other, but at the moment they can't work together.
+It's one or the other, but at the moment they can't work together (see [issue #156471][43]).

-If you are using **LibreOffice on Linux**, then you are subject to [bug 139538][9].
-To work around the problem, please **uninstall the packages** with commands:
-- `sudo apt remove libreoffice-sdbc-hsqldb` (to uninstall the libreoffice-sdbc-hsqldb package)
-- `sudo apt remove libhsqldb1.8.0-java` (to uninstall the libhsqldb1.8.0-java package)

-OpenOffice and LibreOffice on Windows are not subject to this malfunction.
+**On Linux and macOS the Python packages** used by the extension, if already installed, may come from the system and therefore **may not be up to date**.
+To ensure that your Python packages are up to date it is recommended to use the **System Info** option in the extension Options accessible by:
+**Tools -> Options -> Base drivers -> Embedded HsqlDB Driver -> View log -> System Info**
+If outdated packages appear, you can update them with the command:
+`pip install --upgrade <package-name>`

 ___

 ## Installation:

 It seems important that the file was not renamed when it was downloaded.
 If necessary, rename it before installing it.

 - [![jdbcDriverOOo logo][18]][10] Install **[jdbcDriverOOo.oxt][19]** extension [![Version][20]][19]

   This extension is necessary to use HsqlDB version 2.7.2 with all its features.

 - ![HyperSQLOOo logo][21] Install **[HyperSQLOOo.oxt][22]** extension [![Version][23]][22]

-Restart LibreOffice / OpenOffice after installation.
+Restart LibreOffice after installation.

+**On Windows, restarting LibreOffice may not be enough.**
+To ensure that LibreOffice restarts correctly, use the Windows Task Manager to verify that no LibreOffice services are visible after LibreOffice is shut down.

 ___